r0d8lsh0p/n8n-AI-agent-DVM-MCP-client/README.md

 ### Initial Setup on Install

-- The Tools Agent must connect to its Workflow Tools,
+- The DVMCP Agent must connect to its Tools Subworkflows,
-- On initial install the agent may need to be manually reconnected to each of the tools workflows in order to access the correctly.
-To do so, open the DVMCP Agent Example v1.0 and click each tool's node to connect the correct subworkflow from the database,
+- On initial install you may need to manually reconnect these.
+To do so, open the DVMCP Agent Example v1.0 and click each tool's node to select the correct subworkflow from the database,
 - The Credentials must be entered in the DVMCP Agent Example v1.0 workflow, and also in the Post Nostr DVMCP Server Query subworkflow.

 ## How it Works